Felixdom/RepData_PeerAssessment1/PA1_template.md

 ##  (Other)   :55
 ```

 ####Impact of imputing missing data
-Decreases the number of days with few steps.
-Increases the median and mean.
+Very slight increase the mean.
-Significantly increase days with about 11.000 steps (around median and mean)
+The middle values rise.
+I don´t apprecited a significant impact of imputing missing data.

 ## Are there differences in activity patterns between weekdays and weekends?

-####Create a new factor variable in the dataset with two levels – “weekday” and
+####Create a new factor variable in the dataset with two levels – “weekday” and “weekend”
-“weekend”

 ```r
 datnew$dayweek<-weekdays(as.Date(datnew$date))